spockmay/spockmay.github.io/_posts/2024-04-22-microbit-getting-started.md

         i = int(ceil((orient - 22.5)/45))
         display.show(which_arrow(arrow_map[i]))
 ```

 </details>

 # Improved Compass
 We can actually make a better compass by using the individual "pixels" on the micro:bit.
 There are 16 pixels along the outer ring allowing us to cut our maximum error in half (from 22.5deg to 11.25deg)!
 This time instead of converting the heading into 8 indices, we'll convert it into 16:

 $$i=ceil(\frac{orientation - 11.5}{22.5}$$

-But now instead of using the Image.Arrow we need to illuminate individual pixels.
+But now instead of using the `Image.Arrow` we need to illuminate individual pixels.
 To do this, I'll use the `display.set_pixel` method where the pixel indices are given by the following image

 ![microbit led array definition](https://cdn.sanity.io/images/ajwvhvgo/apps/68df93c56b28545fba2ed65e8e75e4e325ed2240-680x550.png?w=300&q=80&fit=max&auto=format)

 This time I just took an ugly approach to converting the index of the heading to a pair of (x,y) pixels.
-Note that I use `+1` in the `range` functions to make the actual values being compared against more obvious (e.g. `3 in range(0,3)` evaluates to `False`).
+Note that I use `+1` in the `range` functions to make the actual values being compared against more obvious (i.e. `3 in range(0,3)` evaluates to `False`).

 This code works ok, but I had to play some games with clearing the display (only when the point has moved) to prevent flickering.
 You will also get flickering between two pixels when you are very close to a boundary.

 <details>
 <summary>Improved accuracy compass code</summary>

 ```
 from microbit import *
 from math import ceil